sauce-archives/help/docs/general-reference/settings.md

 For automated testing you can purchase the <b>Starter Plan</b> or the <b>Advanced plan</b>.

-Both plans are accesible for all users of your <a href="#team-accounts">team</a>.
+Both plans are accessible for all users of your <a href="#team-accounts">team</a>.
 They differ in the number of possible concurrent test runs, the available device time and the priority of the test execution.

-For more information see the overview for all plans on our homepage: <a href="https://testobject.com/pricing" target="_blank">https://testobject.com/pricing</a>.
+For more information see the <a href="https://testobject.com/pricing" target="_blank">overview for all plans</a> on our homepage.

 <h4>Enterprise Plans</h4>
 Additionally to our standard plans we offer flexible, individual solutions for our customers.